conceptadev/rockets/packages/nestjs-logger-coralogix/README.md

 # Rockets NestJS Coralogix

-This module is a drop-in replacement for the core NestJS coralogix that provides additonal support for pushing log data to one or multiple external log consumption providers.
+This module is a drop-in replacement for the core NestJS coralogix that provides additional support for pushing log data to one or multiple external log consumption providers.

 ## Project